The killing of George Floyd: US firms take a stand | DW | 05.06.2020

 "Racism continues to be at the root of so much pain and ugliness in our society — from the streets of Minneapolis to the disparities inflicted by COVID-19," said Citigroup CFO Mark Mason in a corporate blog.

 The 50-year-old is among the few black Americans who've made it to the top of a global enterprise.
-African-Americans head up only three of the 500 largest US companies, according to Boston Consulting.
-One of them is Kenneth Frazier, who's been at the helm of pharma giant Merck for nine years.
+African-Americans head just three of the 500 largest US companies, according to Boston Consulting.
+One of them is Kenneth Frazier, who's been at the helm of pharmaceuticals giant Merck for nine years.

 "Our society is more divided than it's ever been," he said in an interview for CNBC.
 Mason and Frazier are not the only US entrepreneurs taking a clear stance on what happened to George Floyd.